k2view-academy/K2View-Academy/articles/07_table_population/01_table_population_overview.md

 Note that tables can also be populated or updated by [Enrichment functions] which, unlike Root functions, are executed after all LU tables are populated.

 ### Table Population In an LU Schema
-An [LU Schema](/articles/03_logical_units/03_LU_schema_window.md)  displays a hierarchical representation of the data related to the root table.
-Parent-child links in LU Tables are created via their Table Population objects:
+An [LU schema](/articles/03_logical_units/03_LU_schema_window.md)  displays a hierarchical representation of the data related to the Root Table.
+Parent-child links in LU tables are created via their Table Population objects:
-*	Each [LU Table](/articles/06_LU_tables/01_LU_tables_overview.md) can have one or several Table Population objects.
+*	Each [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) can have one or several Table Population objects.
-*	Each Table Population object, apart from the Table Population of the root LU Table, must be linked to a parent table via its Input columns.
+*	Each Table Population object, apart from the Table Population of the root LU table, must be linked to a parent table via its Input columns.
-*	Each Table Population object can be linked to a different parent LU Table.
+*	Each Table Population object can be linked to a different parent LU table.
-Note that an LU Table can be added to an [LU Schema](/articles/03_logical_units/03_LU_schema_window.md)  without a Table Population object.
-This table is not populated by the [sync process](/articles/01_fabric_overview/02_fabric_glossary.md#sync) of the [LU Instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui) but can be populated by a separate transaction .
+Note that an LU table can be added to an [LU schema](/articles/03_logical_units/03_LU_schema_window.md)  without a Table Population object.
+This table is not populated by the [sync process](/articles/01_fabric_overview/02_fabric_glossary.md#sync) of the [LU Instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui) but can be populated by a separate transaction.

 [Click for more information about Building an LU Hierarchy and Linking Table Populations.](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md)